Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Added detection of loadbalancer and cdn so .htaccess rules can be adapted accordingly.
 Fixes some redirect loop issues.
 * Added the possibility to disable the auto replace of insecure links
 * Added a scan to scan the website for insecure links
-* Added detection of in wp-config.php defined siteurl and homeurl, which could prevent from successfull url change.
+* Added detection of in wp-config.php defined siteurl and homeurl, which could prevent from successful url change.
 * Dropped the force ssl option (used when not ssl detected)
 * Thanks to Peter Tak, [PTA security](http://www.pta-security.nl/) for mentioning the owasp security best practice https://www.owasp.org/index.php/HTTP_Strict_Transport_Security in .htaccess,